 Additionally, in FY'22, the Authority began construction modifications to its TCTS to complete necessary operational conversions.
 During construction at the TCTS, the bulk of the Authority's customers, both municipal and commercial, were directed to the Authority's STS for the majority of FY'22.
-Full operational use of the TCTS resumed in May 2022.
-Funding for additional operating costs, primarily for transportation and disposal costs at a 3rd party landfill, during these construction activities was anticipated and slated for payment from the Authority's Contingency Reserve Fund.
-However, the additional operating costs were actually borne by the FY'22 annual operating budget.
+Full operational use of the TCTS resumed in May 2022 and transfer station construction modifications were completed in FY'23.
+The installation of scales at the SGLF is projected to be completed in FY'24.

 With the construction of the new access road to the SGLF, the Authority solicited and issued a contract with a commercial hauler for the direct-delivery of 100,000 tons per year solid waste to the landfill also via tractor trailers.
-The contract hauler delivered approximately 32,000 tons of solid waste to the Authority in FY'22 that the Authority had not been receiving for several years.
+The contract hauler delivered approximately 32,000 tons and 52,000 tons of solid waste to the Authority in FY'22 and FY'23, respectively, that the Authority had not been receiving for several years.
 The direct-deliveries do not impose additional costs on the Authority's transfer stations or its transportation operations.
 At the SGLF, upon resuming operations with the truck-delivered MSW, the trailers are now unloaded directly onto the landfill working face without additional handling.
 The MSW is inspected and covered daily in a 1,200 acre, environmentally protected landfill disposal area that meets all state and federal regulations.